nickjj/docker-web-framework-examples/CONTRIBUTING.md

 Woohoo, congrats on wanting to contribute!
 Your efforts will be much appreciated.

-This page contains information about how you can modify an existing example app or add a new framework.
+This page contains information about how you can modify an existing example app or add a new application.

 ## Topics